Eryux/saberhub/README.md

 * Enable Apache `proxy` and `proxy_wstunnel` mods.

-* In your Apache virtual host file of your hub add this followings lines
+* In your Apache virtual host file of your hub add this following lines

 ```
 ProxyRequests Off